-Bamboo floors are some of the most beautiful, durable and eco-friendly choice of flooring on the market.
-But, as with hardwood floors, there are specific ways you should maintain them to keep them looking as beautiful as they day they were installed.
+Bamboo floors are some of the most beautiful, durable, and eco-friendly choices of flooring on the market.
+But, as with hardwood floors, there are specific ways you should maintain them to keep them looking as beautiful as the day they were installed.

 Clean After Installation

 After your floors have first been installed, you’ll want to take a dampened mop and give them a nice once over.
 Make sure the mop is not sopping wet, only damp, and use a no-wax floor cleaner that is specifically made for hardwood floors.
 It’s best not to use any kind of toxic, harsh cleaners, only environmentally-friendly products.

 Keep Your Floors Free from Dust and Dirt

 You’ll want to regularly dust your floors with either a dust mop, a broom that has soft bristles, or you can use a vacuum, just be sure to use a soft attachment with it.

 Wipe Up Spills Immediately

 Unlike ceramic tile floors or vinyl flooring that can take some abuse, bamboo should be treated gently.
 This means if you should spill a beverage or food on your bamboo flooring, wipe it up immediately using a damp cloth or paper towel.
 Simply wet it and ring it out well to wipe up any mess.